phynxinferno/OCDSB_IMAP/README.md

 > [!WARNING]
 > Currently WIP.
 None of this works yet :3

-Simple translation layer to use enterprise gmail accounts with IMAP disabled with IMAP-based email clients(e.g. [Thunderbird](https://www.thunderbird.net) or basically any stock mail app)
+Translation layer to use enterprise gmail accounts with IMAP disabled with IMAP-based email clients(e.g. [Thunderbird](https://www.thunderbird.net) or basically any stock mail app)

 <details>
   <summary>How</summary>